privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ### Fast Follow

-There will be additional enhancements and features supported in Bidding and Auction services July 2024 and beyond.
+There will be additional enhancements and features supported in Bidding and Auction services **July 2024 and beyond**.

   * Other cloud platform support.
   * Parallelization of Contextual and B&A auctions.